rackerlabs/support-how-to/content/how-to/cloud-networks/requesting-additional-ipv4-addresses-for-cloud-servers/index.md

 - The SSL certificate.
 A valid Certificate Authority must have signed the certificate; self-signed certificates are not accepted.

-#### Brocade Vyatta vRouters or Fortinet Firewalls
+#### Fortinet Fortigate Firewalls

-For an additional IPv4 address on a Brocade Vyatta vRouter or Fortinet Firewall, you must confirm that you intend to use the additional IPv4 address for the purpose of NAT.
+You must confirm that you intend to use the additional IPv4 address for the purpose of NAT.

 ### Alternatives to obtaining additional IPv4 addresses